radanpro/AI-proctoreye/README.md

 - Implement live video analysis for real-time behavior monitoring.
 - Add scalability to handle larger datasets and more students efficiently.
 - Integrate with external exam management systems for seamless operation.

+## Contributing

+We welcome contributions to enhance the project!
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch (`git checkout -b feature-branch`).
+3. Make your changes.
+4. Commit your changes (`git commit -m "Add new feature"`).
+5. Push to the branch (`git push origin feature-branch`).
+6. Create a new Pull Request.

+## .gitignore

+To maintain a clean and organized repository, the following items are included in the `.gitignore` file:

+- Python bytecode and cache files
+- Virtual environment directories
+- Environment variable files
+- Logs and debugging files
+- SQLite databases (if used)
+- Mock databases used for testing
+- Node.js dependencies (if frontend uses Node.js)

 ## License